 Mental health counselling and crisis support are available to Claimants at no cost 24 hours a day, 7 days a week, through the Hope for Wellness Helpline.
 Contact Hope for Wellness at 1-855-242-3310 or through their online chat at www.HopeForWellness.ca.
 Counselling is available in English, French, Cree, Ojibway, and Inuktitut, on request.

-The deadline applies to those who submitted a Claim Form or Extension Request Form by January 13, 2023.
-For clarity, new Claims are not being accepted by the Administrator, and there is no opportunity to amend a completed Claim.
+This deadline applies to those who submitted a Claim Form or Extension Request Form by January 13, 2023.

-Acceptable forms of valid government-issued identification include photocopies of:
+Acceptable forms of valid government-issued identification include copies of your:

 - Social Insurance Card